 Seneca Rocks in Pendleton County, West Virginia — The American South (Appalachia)

-Erected 1963 by the West Virginia Historic Commission.
+Erected 1963 by W. Va.
+Centennial Committee of the Oil and Natural Gas Industry and the West Virginia Historic Commission.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-More Than One Way Up (about 600 feet away, measured in a direct line); 10th Mountain Division (about 700 feet away); Tuscarora (Clinton) Sand (approx. 0.2 miles away); An 1800’s Garden! (approx. 0.2 miles away); A Melting Pot House (approx. ¼ mile away); Sites Homestead Camp Luther (approx. 1.3 miles away); Eagle Rocks (approx. 4½ miles away).
+An 1800’s Garden! (within shouting distance of this marker); A Melting Pot House (within shouting distance of this marker); Sites Homestead (about 300 feet away, measured in a direct line); 10th Mountain Division (approx. 0.2 miles away); More Than One Way Up (approx. 0.2 miles away); Seneca Rocks (approx. 0.2 miles away); Camp Luther (approx. 1½ miles away); Eagle Rocks (approx. 4½ miles away).
 Touch for a list and map of all markers in Seneca Rocks.